-This information is essential for nurses in practice, especially since clinical decision-making can often be stressful and difficult.
-It involves thinking logically, objectively, and critically about a situation to arrive at an appropriate course of action that will benefit patient.
+This can be difficult to implement in practice, especially since clinical decision-making can often be stressful and difficult.
+It involves thinking logically, objectively, and critically about a situation to arrive at an appropriate course of action that will benefit the patient.
 Critical thinking skills are frequently utilized when nurses provide care for patients in hospitals due to the complex nature of clinical setting decision-making.

 Critically analyzing your thoughts before you act upon them can help you avoid falling into common traps of flawed reasoning.
 Better yet, arming yourself with the best possible information will allow you to make better decisions that can positively influence patient outcomes.